Dharma Satya Nusantara Tbk

 -

-The company commits to no conversion of essential ecosystems.
-However, it does not clearly cover all natural ecosystems.
+The company commits to zero conversion of all natural ecosystems.

 -